CoLLEGe: Concept Embedding Generation for Large Language Models: Introduction

 Prior work on few-shot word learning in natural language focused on leveraging the seminal works on global word vector representations~\citep{mikolov2013efficient, pennington-etal-2014-glove, khodak2018carte, lampinen2017one}.
 However, these methods are less well suited to augmenting the knowledge of contemporary large language models.
 First, the embeddings generated from methods based on global word vector representations may be difficult to adapt to the representation space of contemporary language models.
 Additionally, learned contextual representations from pretrained language models provide a more powerful and semantically rich source for few-shot concept learning, allowing for complex usage of new concepts using embeddings generated from only a few examples.

 Furthermore, prior evaluation methods for new concept learning were limited to noisy proxy measures, such as the correlation between embedding cosine similarity and human similarity judgements \citep{Lazaridou2017MultimodalWM}, or the cosine similarity between the few-shot concept embeddings and ``ground truth" Word2Vec embeddings (e.g. the definitional nonce in \citet{herbelot2017high}).
 Current language models are able to use language in highly sophisticated and complex ways; true evaluation of few-shot concept learning in this setting should assess whether new concepts can be used in similarly complex and sophisticated ways.
-What older evaluations measure (e.g. correlation with human similarities or with ground-truth embeddings) tell us little about how well language models can use learned concepts.
+What older evaluations measure tell us little about how well language models can use learned concepts.
 How well can they define a concept given only a few examples?
 Can they correctly answer fill-in-the-blank questions for difficult words?
-We can, and often do, ask humans the same questions to determine how well they have internalized a new concept.
+We ask humans the same questions to determine how well they have internalized a new concept.
 Our evaluations of language models should follow suit.

 In this paper, we present CoLLEGe, a novel and conceptually simple framework to enable large language models to quickly learn new concept tokens.
 To evaluate our method, we develop a suite of tasks to directly evaluate how well these concepts are learned, including GRE-style fill-in-the-blank verbal reasoning, definition inference and generation, and Internet slang usage.
 Our method leverages the vast amount of pre-training data and learning can be seamlessly embedded in the model pre-training process.
 We discover that training techniques such as an example buffer, negative example sampling, and knowledge distillation contributed significantly to the model's concept learning performance.
 Moreover, thanks to our general pre-training procedure, our model is able to transfer to these concept learning tasks in a zero-shot manner with no additional task-specific training needed, while maintaining the LLM's original performance on regular data.